Don’t allow unlimited function venues on rural zoned land

 Function venues are currently prohibited on rural zoned land.

-The new Agritourism legislation will allow function venues to ‘pop up’ on ANY primary production rural land in NSW.
+The new Agritourism legislation will allow function venues to ‘pop up’ on any rural zoned land in NSW greater than 40 acres.

 There could be multiple function venues on rural properties right next door to each other.